 Caltech is committed to enrolling the best and brightest STEM students from across the world to engage deeply in an interdisciplinary research and education environment that advances scientific breakthroughs and builds knowledge that benefits society.
 Talent has no boundaries, and the best STEM students come from all backgrounds, experiences, and geographic locations, and we have a responsibility to ensure that these students see Caltech as an option.
-To that end, we engage in outreach efforts, programs, and partnerships that facilitate engagement with students who may not already be aware of or interact with the Institute.

-STARS College Network
+The STARS College Network

 This new college access model aims to bridge the gaps in access that currently exist.
 Member institutions are dedicated to piloting new programs for students, college advisors and counselors, and access organizations in order to bring the nation's best and brightest, no matter where they live, to a school that is the best for them.
 The Network provides students with access to a wide variety of pre-college programming at member institutions, ongoing support in their college search process, and a streamlined application process that breaks down many of the barriers these students face in accessing opportunities in higher education.
 All programming is free to students who register with STARS.